pitt-sci-cmpinf0010/Intro-to-Jupyter/README.md

 A Jupyter notebook is, at its core, a bunch of *cells* on top of an interactive *kernel*.
 This explanation necessarily oversimplifies some things, but you can think of each notebook as having its own kernel that all of its cells can access and modify.
 So, for example, if you say `a = 123` in `Notebook1.ipynb`, any code cell within `Notebook1.ipynb` can see the value of `a`, but `Notebook2.ipynb` is unaware of the existence of the variable `a`.
 (For a counterexample, try clicking on the "Python 3" in the upper-right corner of a notebook once you're on JupyterHub.
 Have fun.)

 The specific kernel we're using is an interactive version of Python 3 called IPython.
 This naming convention holds; the default Ruby kernel for Jupyter is called IRuby, for example.
-Many programming languages have interactive kernels for creating notebooks, but we'll be sticking to Python 3 for this course.
+Many programming languages (including Java) have interactive kernels for creating notebooks, but we'll be sticking to Python 3 for this course.

 ### Cells